tOverney/AdventOfCode2021/README.md

   * The correct answer to the sample sample dataset

 This will then take care of always sanity checking the sample dataset and give me the answer for every other dataset I have configured

+## Day22

+This solution is extremely slow, it took 42min to run part 2 on my laptop from 2016!